jmatth/LinkTheDots/README.md

 2. Performs whatever special checks and actions you require.

 Simply drop this script into the directory link\_ext and rerun `./link.sh`.
 Your script will be executed before any linking takes place and any files matching the patterns you have added to `IGNORE` will be...well, ignored.

+Also, please keep in mind that files are ignored based on [regular expressions](http://en.wikipedia.org/wiki/Regular_expression).
+So if you have two files called `myfile` and `myfile2`, and you add the string `"myfile"` to the IGNORE array, then both files will be ignored.
+If you wanted to ignore just the first file, you would have to add `"^myfile$"` to IGNORE.

-For an example look, at the included `99-example` file in `link_ext`.
+For a simple example, look at the included `99-example` file in `link_ext`.